ken-power/SensorFusionND-3D-Object-Tracking/README.md

 17 | 279 | 702.551 | 10.0052
 18 | 303 | 9.26663 | 10.5152

 The following table shows the Lidar TTC estimates side-by-side with the Lidar top view perspective.
 Each marker in the top view perspective image is 2m.
 Clearly, the car detected in the image in frame 2 is not 46.9361 seconds away.
 It is approximately 8 metres away.
 The image in frame 17 shows an extreme example, where the Lidar TTC is 702.551 seconds, while the image shows the preceding vehicle is actually closer to 7 metres away.

-# TODO
-# TODO: Manual calculations of TTC based on distance
-# TODO

 Frame | Top view perspective of Lidar points showing distance markers | Image with TTC estimates from Lidar and Camera | Lidar points | TTC Lidar | TTC Camera
 :---:  | :---:  | :---:  | ---:  | ---:  | ---: